YogeswaraReddy45/Arbitrary_Precision_Calculator/README.md

 * Positive and negative numbers
 * Large integers

-Each digit of the input number is stored as a node in a doubly linked list.
-The list contains `data`, `prev`, and `next` pointers.
+Each digit of the input number is stored in a node of a doubly linked list.
+Each node contains `data`, `prev`, and `next` pointers.

 ---

 ## 🚀 Features

 * Handles large integers beyond the normal integer range
-* Uses Doubly Linked List for storing digits
+* Uses a Doubly Linked List for storing digits
 * Supports positive and negative operands
 * Supports `+`, `-`, `x`, `X`, and `/` operators
-* Performs arithmetic using separate functions
+* Performs each arithmetic operation using a separate function
 * Validates input digits
 * Handles division by zero
-* Dynamic memory allocation
+* Uses dynamic memory allocation
+* Uses modular programming with multiple source files
-* Uses a Makefile for compilation
+* Uses a Makefile for efficient compilation
+* Avoids unnecessary recompilation of unchanged source files

 ---